Shotbow/fudawiki-files/hanafuda/games/koi-koi.md

 > ![koikoi_setup.png](/hanafuda/koikoi_setup.png =400x)
 {.is-success}

-*(Depending on the preferred rule set, if 4 cards of the same suit are dealt to the field at the beginning of a round, either a misdeal is declared and the same dealer shuffles and distributes cards once more, **or** the dealer automatically wins that round, usually receiving 6 points, and staying the dealer for the next round.
-The same may be true in the case that that 4 pairs of different suits are dealt to the field.*

-*Some rules also have a provision for "lucky hands," in which either of the above situations are dealt to a player's hand rather than the field.
-In this case, the player who received the lucky hand earns the 6 points and becomes the dealer for the next round.
-Other rule sets may allow the recipient of such a hand to declare a misdeal, or may simply continue the game as usual.)*

 ## Checking for Lucky Hands
 After the cards are dealt, each player checks if they possess any *lucky hands*, or *teyaku* [手役 - てやく].
 There are only two Lucky Hands in Koi-Koi: